mounty1/JackRose/sandbox/README.md

 One difference that might surprise is that JackRose computes intervals in seconds, not days.
 If you do your repetitions at one time each day, this will not affect you.
-It does mean that if you log in again a second time on the same day, you might see some repetitions.
+It does mean that if you log in again a second time on the same day, you will likely see some repetitions.
 If you don't like this, don't log in for the second time.

 ## Read-only access to Postgres tables